 If you have been sexually abused by a priest – or anyone else working in the Diocese of Little Rock – you may have a limited time to seek justice due to the recent passage of a new law suspending the statute of limitations in child sexual abuse cases in Arkansas.
 Horowitz Law is now evaluating legal claims for anyone sexually abused by a priest, brother, nun, teacher, coach, or other lay employee of the Diocese of Little Rock.
-Contact us today at (888) 283-9922 or at email@example.com to learn more.
+Contact us at 855-485-1673 or [email protected] to learn more.

 FOR THE FIRST TIME EVER, PERSONS OVER THE AGE OF 21 CAN FILE CIVIL LAWSUITS SEEKING JUSTICE FOR THE LIFETIME OF HURT AND SHAME THAT IS CAUSED BY CHILDHOOD SEXUAL ABUSE.

 Due to the recent passage of The Justice for Vulnerable Victims of Sexual Abuse Act in May 2021, people over the age of 21 now have the ability to file civil lawsuits for damages resulting from childhood sexual abuse in Arkansas.
 The new law extended the statute of limitations to age 55.

 In addition, a short “window” of time, as it is often called, will allow anyone sexually abused as a child in Arkansas to file lawsuits against their perpetrators and the institutions that protected and enabled the abusers, even if the statute of limitations had previously run out.
 The window is expected to open in November 2021, but will only be open for a limited time.
 Once the window has expired, many clergy sexual abuse claims will be forever barred.